ADITYASHAH-IITP/Temperature-Monitoring-System/README.md

 <br><br>
 <b>Third-party Services used:<br></b>
 ➢ <b>Digital Ocean Droplet<br></b>
-o It provides developers cloud services that help to deploy and scale applications that run simultaneously on multiple computers.
+• It provides developers cloud services that help to deploy and scale applications that run simultaneously on multiple computers.
 DigitalOcean calls its cloud servers Droplets which accounts to the same thing as Instances by AWS(Amazon Web services).<br>
 ➢ <b>Twilio<br></b>
-o It is a third-party SMS functionality provider.
+• It is a third-party SMS functionality provider.
 It is a cloud communications platform as a service (PaaS) company.
 Twilio allows software developers to programmatically make and receive phone calls and also send and receive text messages using its web service APIs.<br>
 <b>Twilio_Alert_Output<br></b>
 ![image](https://user-images.githubusercontent.com/37467941/140017502-fa5a671e-227a-4a3e-b023-cf1ae2309f28.png)

 ➢ <b>Mailgun<br></b>
-o It is an Email automation service.
+• It is an Email automation service.
 It has a very powerful set of inbuilt functions for sending emails.
 Developers can process their email with the help of Mailgun API<br>
 <b>Mailgun_Alert_Output<br></b>
 ![image](https://user-images.githubusercontent.com/37467941/140017565-51ededce-8c9a-40a9-9fcd-f258a794b80b.png)

 ➢<b> Telegram<br></b>

-o Telegram is a messaging app similar to Whatsapp.
+• Telegram is a messaging app similar to Whatsapp.
 You can send and receive messages along with files also.
 It is FREE to use.
 You can access the platform via your Android/iOS/Windows phone and also your PC or Mac.<br>
 <b> Telegram_Alert_Output<br></b>
 ![image](https://user-images.githubusercontent.com/37467941/140017581-c94b19b9-d983-4641-9883-a2796f718984.png)
 <br>